lokile/LokileCrypt/README.md

 ```
 //encrypted1 is a ByteArray or EncryptedData
 val decrypted1:ByteArray? = encrypter.decrypt(encrypted1)
-// if the original data is string, you can convert the decrypted1 to string:
+// you can convert the decrypted1 to string:
 // val decrypted1Str = String(decrypted1)

 //encrypted2 is a String